 - Assisted in bringing a number of products to market by prosecuting their corresponding trademarks

 - Drafted and updated privacy policies to assist with data privacy compliance

 - Provided company-wide data privacy compliance trainings

 - Conducted reviews of companies’ third-party data processing agreements, including cross-border data transfer mechanisms where applicable

-Ms. Rupp is from Thousand Oaks, California and moved to Utah to attend Brigham Young University.
-She attended BYU for both her undergrad and law school degrees.
-Ms. Rupp majored in English as she enjoys reading, writing, and literature.
-In fact, Ms. Rupp grew up reading intellectual property textbooks from her family’s library, which set the foundation for her career.
-Ms. Rupp has worked in an office of general counsel, as a research fellow, with Brigham Young University’s Copyright Licensing Office, and with three law firms on IP matters.
-Ms. Rupp has also participated in a number of moot court competitions and enjoys attending them.
-Ms. Rupp is a member of the Utah Bar, and is routinely involved in trademark prosecution and enforcement, intellectual property and commercial litigation, and contract drafting and review.
-Her practice also includes advising clients on data protection issues in connection with the European Union’s and United Kingdom’s General Data Protection Regulation(s) (“GDPR”), the California Consumer Privacy Act (“CCPA”), and the California Privacy Rights Act (“CPRA”).
-Shelise assists clients in reviewing the applicability of these laws, developing company privacy programs and policies, and facilitating cross-border data transfers where applicable.
+Shelise is from Southern California and moved to Utah to attend Brigham Young University, were she obtained both her undergrad and law school degrees.
+Shelise enjoys reading, writing, and literature and majored in English before attending law school.
+In fact, Shelise grew up reading intellectual property textbooks from her family’s library, which helped set the foundation for her career.
+Shelise has worked in an office of general counsel, as a research fellow, with BYU’s Copyright Licensing Office, and with previous firms on IP matters.
+Shelise also participated in a number of moot court competitions which she enjoys attending.